 Most infamously, Big Rigs is criticized for its broken gameplay.
 The opponent you are "racing" against does not move ( AI was not programmed), the player's truck is not affected in any way by the angle of the road or texture of the surface they are driving on, and is capable of driving through any non-ground object.
 There are no gravitational limitations (in that you can drive up hills, no matter how steep), and the player can even drive off the map altogether.
 Furthermore, the rig has no top speed limit when it is reversing, making it literally possible to reach the speed of light according to the game's speed counter, and a lack of inertia means that the instant the player releases the reverse button they instantly halt in their tracks.
 When a player finishes a race, they are presented with an image of a three-handled trophy, with the text "YOU'RE WINNER!".

 Initial releases of Big Rigs: Over the Road Racing had no sound whatsoever, though Stellar Stone eventually released a patch for the game (that would then be pre-installed on versions shipped afterwards) which added engine sound to the game, replaced the broken 'Nightride' map (With an exact duplicate of the game's first map), and changed the victory text to "YOU WIN!".
+The computer A.I was fixed to actually start although all racers will stop before the finish line as the game was not coded with a fail state for the player.
 There is still no music in the game, though there are five music tracks present on the Big Rigs CD.

 On top of all this, the support page linked in the game's ReadMe file is not really a support page.
 If a player were to be maddened by the gameplay or bugs, the support page would bring him/her to a web browser, instead of actual support.
 The game, despite having no technical prowess whatsoever, takes around 5 minutes to load a level, and frequently crashes.